Man's Search for Meaning: Experiences in a concentration camp

 The body is the first element to break out of this stage, responding by big appetites of eating and wanting more sleeping.
-Only after the partial replenishing of the body is the mind finally able to respond, as "feeling suddenly broke through the strange fetters which had restrained it" (p.111).
+Only after the partial replenishing of the body is the mind finally able to respond, as "feeling suddenly broke through the strange fetters which had restrained it" (p.
+111).

 This begins the second stage, in which there is a danger of deformation.
 As the intense pressure on the mind is released, mental health can be endangered.
 Frankl uses the analogy of a diver suddenly released from his pressure chamber.
 He recounts the story of a friend who became immediately obsessed with dispensing the same violence in judgment of his abusers that they had inflicted on him.

-Upon returning home, the prisoners had to struggle with two fundamental experiences which could also damage their mental health: bitterness and disillusionment.
-The last stage is bitterness at the lack of responsiveness of the world outside—a "superficiality and lack of feeling...so disgusting that one finally felt like creeping into a hole and neither hearing nor seeing human beings any more" (p.113).
-Worse was disillusionment, which was the discovery that suffering does not end, that the longed-for happiness will not come.
+Upon returning home, the prisoners had to struggle with two fundamental experiences that could damage their mental health: bitterness and disillusionment.
+The last stage is bitterness at the lack of responsiveness of the world outside—a "superficiality and lack of feeling... so disgusting that one finally felt like creeping into a hole and neither hearing nor seeing human beings any more" (p.
+113).
+Worse was disillusionment, the discovery that suffering does not end, that the longed-for happiness will not come.
 This was the experience of those who—like Frankl—returned home to discover that no one awaited them.
 The hope that had sustained them throughout their time in the concentration camp was now gone.
 Frankl cites this experience as the most difficult to overcome.

-As time passed, however, the prisoner's experience in a concentration camp finally became nothing but a remembered nightmare.
-What is more, he comes to believe that he has nothing left to fear any more, "except his God" (p.115).
+As time passed, however, the prisoner's experience in a concentration camp became nothing but a remembered nightmare.
+What is more, he comes to believe that he has nothing left to fear "except his God" (p.
+115).

 Reception

-In a 1991 survey conducted for the Library of Congress and the Book of the Month Club, Man's Search for Meaning was named one of the ten most influential books in the US.
+In a 1991 survey conducted for the Library of Congress and the Book of the Month Club, Man's Search for Meaning was named one of the 10 most influential books in the US.
 At the time of Frankl's death in 1997, the book had sold over 10 million copies and had been translated into 24 languages.
 As of 2022 the book has sold 16 million copies and been printed in 52 languages.

 Gordon Allport, who wrote a preface to the book, described it as a "gem of dramatic narrative" which "provides a compelling introduction to the most significant psychological movement of our day".
 Sarah Bakewell describes it as "an incredibly powerful and moving example of what existentialist thought can actually be for in real life" while Mary Fulbrook praises "the way [Frankl] explores the importance of meaning in life as the key to survival."